afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/fatcat_prep.rst

 reference if a T2w one is not available is discussed below.
 Finally, we note that TORTOISE includes the DIFF_CALC module for tensor fitting, visualization and other features, but here it is only used for exporting DIFF_PREP or DR-BUDDI results.

+As also noted on their webpage, it is not a speedy program.
+It will take upwards of a couple hours per data set to process with either DIFF_PREP or DR-BUDDI, increasing with higher spatial resolution, with selecting to upsample more, and with a larger number of volumes/gradients.

 Overview II: DICOMs and dcm2nii
 -------------------------------